 - Suunto Ambit 2 – Okay GPS Accuracy (60-seconds GPS tracking interval)

 Note that Suunto 9 features 1-second, 60-seconds and 120-seconds GPS tracking intervals while Suunto Ambit 2 features 1-seconds, 5-seconds and 60-seconds GPS tracking intervals.
 You can read more about Ambit 2 tracking intervals in this article from Suunto, while Suunto 9 tracking intervals are explained here.

-After I recorded all runs, I exported the GPX tracks from Suunto Movescount app and used GPS track tools to compare them.
+After I recorded all runs, I exported the GPX tracks from Suunto Movescount app (discontinued in 2020 but reliable until then) and used GPS track tools to compare them.
 So, let’s see the track where I was testing the reliability of the FusedTrack feature.